harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 Computer hardware can be divided into two groups: peripheral hardware and core hardware.
 Peripheral hardware includes the screen, keyboard, mouse, speaker, trackpad, etc.
 A computer can function properly without peripheral hardwares.
-Yes, without a screen or keyboard, you may not interact with the computer, but the computer can still run perfectly.
+Yes, without a screen or keyboard, you may not interact directly with the computer, but the computer can still run perfectly and can receive instructions in other forms, such as via the internet.
 In comparison, a computer will not function without core hardware, which includes the CPU, GPU, ram, motherboard, disk, etc. Check these videos[^Assembling Computer] to see how different hardwares are assembled in a computer.
-These [^Low Level Stuff] for how computer hardware works.
+These [^Low Level Stuff] for how computer hardware works in low level.

 Peripheral hardware matters little: choose the one that looks the best.
-It is on the core hardware that most computers differ the most.
+It is on the core hardware that most computers differ.
-I refer to you various sources on internet for advices on choosing a commercially available hardware[^Internet_Choosing_Hardware].
+I refer to you various sources on internet for pragmatic advices on choosing a commercially available hardware[^Internet_Choosing_Hardware].
 Here, let us focus on how they function.

 ### Central Processing Unit (CPU)